 Alligate has several internal domain settings which may cause Message Sniffer not to receive messages.
 These settings cannot be set by the Installer.
 This tutorial walks you through double checking these settings in the Alligate control panel.

-Enabling Alligate to run external filters needs two interface programs.
+Enabling Alligate to run external filters requires two interface programs.
 Alligate's AGFILTSVC.exe to handle thread control and message throttling and Message Sniffer's SNF4Alligate.exe to enable customizing the response from Message Sniffer.
 Use the Installer to handle the placement and initial install of SNF4Alligate.
-SNF4Alligate sits at Alligate root folder, and is configured further in this tutorial in the SNF4Alligate.xml file.
+SNF4Alligate sits at the Alligate root folder, and is configured further in this tutorial in the SNF4Alligate.xml file.

 How Do I Get Started?

 - Sign up for a 30-day FREE Trial.
 This will give you an authentication and license ID to download a production ready rulebase and updates FREE for 30 days.
 You will need the license and authentication in order to setup your SNF software.
 Our system will send you rulebase download instructions when your rulebase is ready, but the Installer will handle setting that up for you.